confluentinc/ksql/documentation/quickstart.rst

    ksql>

-Option 2: non-Docker
+Option 2: Non-Docker
 ^^^^^^^^^^^^^^^^^^^^

 Download the KSQL jar file <TODO: insert download link>.
-Then you can run KSQL:
+Then you can start KSQL.
+Use the keyword ``local`` if the broker is running on your local machine.

 .. sourcecode:: bash

-   # Start KSQL connecting to broker running on local host
    $ java -jar ksql-cli-1.0-SNAPSHOT-standalone.jar local
    ...
    ksql>